 Who are we?

-Nutrition Collective is the trading name of Nutrition Collective Ltd, an educational company offering clinical education for healthcare professionals and their patients.
+Nutrition Collective is the trading name of Nutrition Collective Ltd, an educational company offering information around. health trends to healthcare professionals.

 Data protection principles

 All personal data that is stored and processed by us, is done so by a core set of principles in line with the legislation:

 Processing is fair, lawful, and transparent